thirtycapital/hanger/README.md

 - ***Name*:**  Status name.
 - ***Description*:** Status description.

+And the avalaible informations are:

+##### LEVEL
+Shows how many levels a flow has.

+##### REACH
+Shows how many distinct jobs there are in a flow.

+##### WARNING
+Shows how many jobs have a unsuccessful status in a flow.
+Its possible to click in this information to see which jobs have problems.

+##### SUBJECT
+Shows the subjects related to the current job flow and how many jobs are related to each subject.
+Its possible to click in this information to be redirect to the subject.

 ## Server
 *Servers* are Jenkins instances that will be managed by Hanger.